Curtain buying guide

 Tab top headers are made of loops of fabric which easily hang directly on a curtain rod in spaced intervals.
 These are best for if you want a sleek look that also shows off the curtain rod when closed.

-Similar to tab tops, metal gromets simply hang on a curtain rod while showing it off.
+Similar to tab tops, metal grommets simply hang on a curtain rod while showing it off.
 However, this type of header has imbedded metal rings which allow the curtain to smoothly draw your curtains open or closed; perfect for curtains that are regularly used.

 If you’re looking to conceal your curtain rod when the curtains are closed you may consider rod pockets, which are made of one long tube of fabric, in which you insert the rod.

 Finally, there’s the option of hidden tabs with pleater tape, which allow for much more customization.
-You have the option of hanging your curtains using the hidden tabs, similar to a rod pocket, or you can use the pleater tape along with rings and hooks to make it as if it had metal gromets.
+You have the option of hanging your curtains using the hidden tabs, similar to a rod pocket, or you can use the pleater tape along with rings and hooks to make it as if it had metal grommets.

 Sill length curtains are 160 cm long and, for the average window, will end just below the window sill, often creating the appearance of larger windows.